 Regular and active participation is an essential, unmistakably important aspect of this online course.
-Students will log on a minimum of three times every seven days.
+Students will log in regularly for review of course requirements and complete homework by all designated dates.
 All students are expected to do the work assigned, notify the instructor when emergencies arise.